Anyscale operator for Kubernetes

 - Anyscale uses this cloud storage bucket for persisting various system artifacts in the customer account, including runtime environment uploads from

-- An NFS mount target (optional, highly recommended).
+- (Optional, highly recommended) An NFS mount target.

 - Anyscale uses NFS for Anyscale Workspaces persistence, as well as cluster shared storage.